 - Keratoprosthesis implantation

 The surgical experience of the cornea fellow is derived from the large surgical volume of the Cornea Service faculty.
 Generally, fellows will operate during all major and minor corneal and complicated anterior segment procedures that are regularly performed by faculty.
-Assisting during routine cataract surgery is not a requirement of the fellowship, although there is ample opportunity to be involved in phaco/IOL surgery on select cases.
+There is also ample opportunity to be involved in phaco/IOL surgery.

 Refractive Surgery Service